codustry/ceps/cep-16 The Zen of Codustry.md

 Anyway mission come first.

-Cloud services and infrastructures beats bare metal servers.

-Although the swarm of IoT/Edge devices should never be ignored.

 Automation is the ace.
 Let’s do more of this.

 Data & Legal is the jokers.
 Always pay respect.

+> Inspired by the zen of python.